Spatial-Systems-Biology-Freiburg/poster-presentation-templates/posters/typst/main.typ

             ]),
 		),
 		caption: [
-			Cells are interacting via force mechanics that are governed by radial potentials.
-			Interactions between similarly-colored cells are attractive at long and repulse at short distances.
-			For interactions between distinctly-colored cells the attractive part vanishes.
+			Cells with species-specific interactions.
-			The initially randomized state (A) organizes into a pattern which separates the two species (B).
+			The initially randomized state (A) organizes itself and separates the two species (B).
 		])
 	]